Madison metropolitan area

-The Madison, Wisconsin, metropolitan area, also known as Greater Madison, is the metropolitan area surrounding the city of Madison, Wisconsin.
-Madison is the state capital of Wisconsin and is Wisconsin's second largest city (after Milwaukee), and the metropolitan area is also the state's second largest (after the Milwaukee metropolitan area).

-The Madison, WI Metropolitan Statistical Area (MSA), as defined by the United States Office of Management and Budget, is the area consisting of Columbia, Dane, Green, and Iowa counties in Wisconsin, anchored by the city of Madison.
-As of the 2020 census, the MSA had a population of 680,796.
-The latest Census estimate as of July 1, 2019 puts the population at 664,865, making it the 89th largest in the United States.
+The Madison metropolitan area, also known as Greater Madison, is the metropolitan area surrounding the city of Madison, Wisconsin.
+The Madison, WI Metropolitan Statistical Area (MSA), as defined by the Office of Management and Budget, consists of Columbia, Dane, Green, and Iowa counties in south-central Wisconsin.
+As of the 2020 census, the MSA had a population of 680,796, making it the 84th-largest in the United States.

-The Madison–Janesville–Beloit Combined Statistical Area (CSA) consists of the four counties in the Madison MSA as well as Rock County (Janesville–Beloit metropolitan area) and Sauk County (Baraboo micropolitan area).
-The CSA population as of the 2020 census was 910,246.
-The CSA's 2019 population estimate was 892,661, making it the 63rd largest in the United States.
+The Madison–Janesville–Beloit, WI Combined Statistical Area (CSA) consists of the four counties in the Madison MSA as well as Rock County (Janesville–Beloit metropolitan area) and Sauk County (Baraboo micropolitan area).
+The CSA population as of the 2020 census was 910,246, making it the 64th-largest in the United States.

 Definitions

 The Madison–Janesville–Beloit Combined Statistical Area (CSA) is made up of six counties.
 The statistical area includes two metropolitan areas and one micropolitan area.